August 23, 2018

-Low prices can come with a price.
+Low prices can come with steep hidden costs.

 Because most independent pharmacy owners have so much going on, they don’t have time to investigate all distributors before they buy from them.
 Plus, drug distribution is highly regulated, so what’s the worry?

-The upshot is: If you partner with the right distributors, you protect your pharmacy and your patients.
+The upshot is: If you partner with the right pharmaceutical distributors, you protect your pharmacy and your patients.